 We are not responsible for your pets or home if you have not provided an appropriate contact list, if your emergency contacts cannot be reached or don’t return our calls, and/or if we cannot safely reach/enter your home.

 Vaccinations & Microchips

-BatCo requires that all dogs and cats under our direct care have the necessary rabies vaccination required by Minnesota law.
-If your pet escapes or becomes lost during a disaster or emergency, they are at risk of coming into contact with domestic and wild animals that can carry rabies and other diseases.
+I ask that all dogs and cats under my direct care have the necessary rabies vaccination as required by state and local laws.
+This requirement may be waived, depending on the pet’s living circumstances, age, titer levels, etc. If your pet escapes or becomes lost during a disaster or emergency, they are at risk of coming into contact with domestic and wild animals that can carry rabies and other diseases.

 Microchipping your dogs and cats can make the difference between being reunited with your pet if he’s lost and never seeing your beloved pet again.
 Getting your pets microchipped is a very inexpensive and easy procedure.

 Evacuation: In the event pets need to be evacuated or boarded with little to no notice, being able to provide proof of rabies vaccination can potentially make life a lot easier.
 If an evacuation shelter, or other community area requires rabies vaccinations, or if the vaccination status of your pet comes into question, you’ll be protected.